-I’m sure you must have pondered enough to find out which is the world’s strongest currency.
+I’m sure you must have pondered enough to know which is the world’s strongest currency.
 Most likely the first thought which might crop up in your mind is that it could be either British Pound, US Dollar, or Euro.

-There are 180 currencies used as legal tender according to The United Nations but do you know which one holds the most value?
+There are approximately 180 currencies across the world that are used as legal tender according to The United Nations but do you know which one holds the most value?

 20 Strongest Currencies In The World

 The world is not the same as it used to be before the global outbreak of the Coronavirus pandemic followed by the ongoing conflict between Russia and Ukraine for many months now.
 It had a devastating impact on major economies across the world by disrupting the supply chain and plunging stocks, bonds, commodities, etc to record lows in 2020.

 Below is the list of the world’s 20 strongest currencies in comparison to the US Dollar as of July 2022.

 1. Kuwaiti Dinar: KWD

 Kuwaiti Dinar is the world’s strongest currency in the world holding number one position.
 Kuwaiti Dinar was first launched in the year 1960 when it gained independence from the British empire and it was equivalent to one pound at that time.

 Kuwait is a relatively very small country that is geographically located between Iraq and Saudi Arabia.
 KWD conversion rate is $3.257 which implies if you exchange one USD you will receive only 0.306 Kuwaiti Dinar.